-1. This list must include all firms that were solicited for participation, bid on, or quoted for a prime contract or subcontracts under EPA assisted projects, included both DBE's and non DBE's.

-2. SRF loan participants must keep the Bidder's List until the project period for the identified loan has ended and no funds are remaining.

-3. This list must be submitted to DOW in the ATA Package.
-Contract Award Approval cannot be given until this form has been received by DOW.

-4. The following information must be obtained from all prime and subcontractors.
+- 1. Per 40 CFR §33.501(b), this list must include all firms that were solicited for participation, bid on, or quoted for a prime contract or subcontract under EPA assisted projects, includes both DBE's and non DBE's. - 2.
+SRF loan participants must keep the Bidder's List until the project period for the identified loan has ended and no funds are remaining. - 3.
+This list must be submitted to DOW in the ATA Package.
+Contract Award Approval cannot be given until this form has been received by DOW. - 4.
+The following information must be obtained from all prime and subcontractors.
 Please complete the form below: